Home

 Learn MoreLearn MoreWinter School is an opportunity to learn tunes from some of the best players and the most inspiring instructors of Scottish music, spending time in community with fellow musicians and music appreciators, and just have fun!

 All music will be taught by ear.
-Fiddle/melody classes will be split into four self-assigned levels based on experience learning by ear.
-Your group will have a chance to learn from different instructors each day:
+Fiddle/melody classes will be split into three self-assigned levels based on experience learning by ear.
+Your group will have a chance to learn from different instructors each day.
+Click here for a sample schedule.

 -Intermediate (can play 20-100 tunes, has more experience learning by ear)